House of Zhu: Origins

-The founder and first emperor of the Ming dynasty was Zhu Yuanzhang, born in 1328 to a poor Chinese peasant family in Zhongli County (present-day Fengyang County) in Anhui, located in central China on the lower reaches of the Yangtze River.
-After losing his parents and two brothers to an epidemic in 1344, Zhu Yuanzhang spent time in a Buddhist monastery and also resorted to begging for survival.
+The founder of the house was Zhu Yuanzhang, born in 1328 to a poor Chinese peasant family in Zhongli County (present-day Fengyang County) in Anhui, located in central China on the lower reaches of the Yangtze River, during the Yuan dynasty.
+After losing his parents and brother to an epidemic in 1344, Zhu spent time in a Buddhist monastery and also resorted to begging for survival.
 In 1352, he joined the Red Turban Rebellion and quickly rose to a prominent position among the rebels.
-He defeated other rebel leaders and the Mongol troops of the Yuan dynasty, ultimately forcing its last emperor to flee China proper.
-In 1368, Zhu Yuanzhang declared himself emperor of the Ming dynasty in Nanjing and took "Hongwu", or "Vastly Martial", as his era name.
+He defeated rival rebel leaders and Yuan armies, ultimately forcing the last Yuan emperor to flee from China proper.
+In 1368, Zhu declared himself emperor of the Ming dynasty in Nanjing and took "Hongwu", or "Vastly Martial", as his era name.
 By 1381, he had successfully conquered the entire country.

-Zhu Yuanzhang was appointed as the Duke of Wu by the emperor of the rebel state of Song, Han Lin'er, in 1361, (Note: Wu was the name of an ancient state and later the region on the lower reaches of the Yangtze River.) and on 4 February 1364, he declared himself the King of Wu.
-Despite this, he did not take on the title of Emperor of the Wu dynasty, but instead chose the name Ming—meaning "Bright" or "Radiant"—as the name for his new dynasty, with the full name Da Ming—meaning "Great Radiance".
+In 1361, the rebel Song emperor Han Lin'er had appointed Zhu as the Duke of Wu, (Note: Wu was the name of an ancient state and later the region on the lower reaches of the Yangtze River.) and in 1364 Zhu had declared himself the King of Wu.
+Despite this, he did not take on the title of emperor of the Wu dynasty, but instead chose the name Ming—meaning "Bright" or "Radiant"—as the name for his new dynasty, with the full name Da Ming—meaning "Great Radiance".